Adirondack Nature Trails:

 Yellow Pond Lily

-- The plant list was generated from a series of field trip notes and photographs dating back to 2010.
+- The plant list was generated from a series of field trip notes and photographs from the summer of 2010 to the summer of 2017.

 - The bird list was generated from field trip notes, photographs, eBird checklists (Bloomingdale Bog, Franklin County, New York, US; Bloomingdale Bog--South Entrance, Franklin County, New York, US; Bloomingdale Bog--CR 55 to Bigelow Rd., Franklin County, New York, US; and Bigelow Rd., Franklin County, New York, US), and a series of blogs by ornithologist and licensed NYS Guide Alan Belford.